pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-RemoveChannelMetadata() returns PNRemoveChannelMetadataResponse:
+The RemoveChannelMetadata() operation returns a PNRemoveChannelMetadataResponse with:

-- Data interface — Empty.
+- Data (interface{}) — empty

 ## Channel memberships